-Our navigational safety team is headed by our chief harbour master who has overall responsible for defining and enforcing the regulations needed to ensure safety of navigation on the 95 miles of the tidal River Thames.
-Given the extensive length of river we cover, and the very diverse uses it is home to, day to day management of the river is by two district harbour masters who cover the river between Teddington Lock and Crossness (just down river of the Thames Barrier) and Crossness and the estuary, respectively.
-To find out more about the chief harbour master’s team, click on the links below.
+Our navigational safety team is headed by our Chief Harbour Master who has overall responsible for defining and enforcing the regulations needed to support and manage the safety of navigation on the 95 miles of the tidal River Thames.
+Given the extensive length of river we cover, and the very diverse uses it is home to, day to day management of the river is overseen by two district Harbour Masters who cover the river between Teddington Lock and Crossness (around Dagenham) and Crossness and the outer estuary, respectively.
+To find out more about the Chief Harbour Master’s team, click on the links below.

 The PLA's Harbour Masters oversee navigational safety on the River.
 The Chief Harbour Master has overall responsibility for navigational safety on the tidal Thames.
-Working for him are a group of harbour masters and deputy harbour masters, all of whom are experienced mariners.
-To better handle the different activities on the River, they are divided into three teams:
+Working for him are a group of Harbour Masters and deputy Harbour Masters, all of whom are experienced mariners.
+To better handle the different activities on the River, they are divided into two teams:

 Harbour Master Lower - Cathryn Spain

 Cathryn is the Harbour Master for the Lower District, covering the area between Crossness (Dagenham) to the outer port limits.
 Cathryn and her team are also responsible for Port Security, Vessel Licensing and Emergency Planning.

 Harbour Master Upper - Mark Towens